7 Easy Steps to Create a Reduction-in-Force Template

 Take the time to decide what criteria you will use to determine who will be laid off during a reduction in force.
 Of course, each individual reduction in force is different, so you’ll likely need to tweak your criteria for specific circumstances.
 Still, having a general agreed-upon guideline in place will allow your organization to create a layoff list more quickly.
 Make sure your employee selection strategy allows you to retain your best talent while applying fair standards across the organization.

-3. Draft a reduction in force letter
+3. Draft a reduction-in-force letter

 Create a template reduction in force letter—also known as an employee termination letter—that you can adapt for affected employees.
 In general, these letters state the terms of the termination for both the employee and the employer.
 The employee generally is asked to sign a release of claims, agreeing not to sue the company, while the employer is expected to provide a severance package.
-Specifics on what to include in a reduction in force letter are detailed in the next section.
+Specifics on what to include in a reduction-in-force letter are detailed in the next section.

 4. Develop a severance policy

 Many companies provide severance packages to employees affected by a reduction in force.
 A severance package typically includes severance pay as well as benefits such as extended health coverage and outplacement services, which are career transition services to help exiting employees find new jobs more quickly and easily.
-As Entrepreneur points out, providing severance pay shows “you have some level of regard for [your departing employees] and will not leave them high and dry.”
-Determine how your organization will calculate severance pay, so you can simply apply that policy should you need to conduct a reduction in force.

 5. Decide on an employment termination meeting process

-Once you have created a reduction in force template, conducting a layoff will be a much more streamlined process.
+Once you have created a reduction-in-force template, conducting a layoff will be a much more streamlined process.
 Here are the five steps to take if your organization should ever need to go through a reduction in force.

 1. Nail down the timeline